arashnm80/arashnm80.github.io/handbook/quality-levels.md

 > No matter how much I can stretch, in the end I have a limited rope.
 The challenge is to maximize the area.

 ### 4. perfection
+> Sacrifice 1 perfect to get 4 good-enoughs.

 Perfection is almost always impossible and must be avoided.
 I might never reach the step 7 of my full free weekday plan.
 I might rest many times in my work days and I might work in many of my free days.
 There are always many exceptions and many times that I will break my own laws and principles.
 100% sure that I can't accomplish any plan 100% successful but 90% sure I can do them 90%.
 I can't define exact absolute paths but I can take a star as my compass and follow the generic path.

 This also means I can be open to changes and no need to bo so rigid. e.g. it may be called Free Fridays but I can switch it back and forth with other days as much as possible depending on the situations.